vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 1. Your Windows or Mac desktop should now be substituted by a full-screen Linux desktop environment.
 Log in with the username `vagrant` and password `vagrant`.
 1. You can also access the VM via the command line with the `vagrant ssh` command from your local `Vagrant-LinuxDesktop` directory.
 You can do almost anything you would do with a standard Ubuntu installation.
 	* **MS Windows users:** An SSH client is generally not distributed with Windows PCs, by default.
 However, a terminal emulator such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) will provide access immediately.
 For detailed instructions on connecting with PuTTY, consult the [Vagrant-LinuxDesktop wiki](https://github.com/vDevices/Vagrant-LinuxDesktop/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY).
-1. Power off the box with `vagrant halt` and turn it back on with `vagrant up`.
+1. Power off the VM with `vagrant halt` and turn it back on with `vagrant up`.
-1. Suspend the box's state in memory with `vagrant suspend` and bring it right back with `vagrant resume`.
+1. Suspend the VM's state in memory with `vagrant suspend` and bring it right back with `vagrant resume`.
-1. Reapply provisioning to a running box with `vagrant provision`.
+1. Reapply provisioning to a running VM with `vagrant provision`.
-1. Destroy the box and start from scratch with `vagrant destroy`.
+1. Destroy the VM and start from scratch with `vagrant destroy`.

 ## Vagrant `box`